faboo8/ontology-matching/README.md

 </p>

-[currently not functional because I'm rewriting thze multiprocessing]
+[currently not functional because I'm rewriting the multiprocessing]

 **Idea**: